Zolianul/InSight_RPI_scripts/README.md

 - Open the terminal window
 - Navigate to the location where the main.py script is saved using the "cd ..", "ls .." commands
-- Inside the main.py script, replace the IP address from "host:0.0.0.0" with the IP address of the internet network where the script is running (e.g., "host:192.168.62.48"):
+- Inside the main.py script, replace the IP address from "host:xxx.xxx.xxx.xxx" with the IP address of the internet network where the script is running (e.g., "host:192.168.62.48"):
 "
 if __name__ == '__main__':
-    app.run(host='0.0.0.0', debug=True, threaded=True, port=5000)
+    app.run(host='xxx.xxx.xxx.xxx', debug=True, threaded=True, port=5000)
     GPIO.cleanup()
 "
 - Run the main.py script: python3 main.py